enerprosystems/eps-markdoc-example/pages/docs/project-timeline.md

 Discussions begin with Wayne regarding potential development of Enerpro's backend.

-### Proof of Proecdure
+### Proof of Procedure
-Development work contines on Portal PoP.
+Development work continues on Portal PoP.

 ## March 2022
 Stripe Payment Links was selected from the available 3rd party options.
 SPLs would involve an export of invoice data from MS Access, a utility to automate the production of SPLs, and an import of the SPLs back into MS Access.
 To avoid this monthly chore Enerpro Payment Links was pitched.
 This solution uses data already available in MS Access and eliminates the need to create Payment Links.
-The workload was estimatd to be equivalent Stripe Payment Links.
+The workload was estimated to be equivalent Stripe Payment Links.

 ### Enerpro Payment Links
 Raw prototype created proving viability.
-The following technologies were used to develoep and program the solution:
+The following technologies were used to develop and program the solution:
-- Web Appplication
+- Web Application
 - Stripe
 - Azure API Management
 - Azure Function App